 Did you know that Urgent Care Extra provides flu shots for just $25 and no appointment necessary?
 Flu season is almost upon us so take the necessary steps to help protect yourself and your family by getting the flu vaccination.

-The vaccination is particular important for persons considered to be at increased risk for complications from influenza.
+The vaccination is particular important for anyone considered to be at increased risk for complications.
 Per the CDC, this includes:

 - all children aged 6 through 59 months;